omarespejel/monero-starknet-atomic-swap/SECURITY.md

 An attacker could attempt to call `refund()` before the timelock expires.
 The contract checks `assert(now >= lock_until)` before processing any refund.
 The constructor enforces `assert(lock_until > now)` to ensure a valid timelock is set at deployment.

+### Cross-Chain Race Conditions

+A protocol-level race condition exists between secret revelation and cross-chain transaction confirmation.
+When the secret `t` is revealed on Starknet, tokens transfer immediately.
+However, if the corresponding Monero transaction fails or experiences a blockchain reorganization, funds may be at risk.

+The September 2025 Monero network experienced an 18-block reorganization, demonstrating this is not theoretical.
+Mitigation requires implementing a two-phase unlock with a grace period, allowing time for cross-chain confirmation before final token transfer.
+This mitigation is planned for version 0.8.0.

 ## Cryptographic Library Security

 ### curve25519-dalek